backups-obsidian/backup-obsidian-2/100 study-notes/103 Golang/Go - Functions.md

 ```

 ### Defer
-- A defer statement postpones the execution of a function until the surrounding function returns.
+- A defer statement postpones the execution of a function **until the surrounding function returns** but before any return value.
 - If there are *multiple deferrals* then go will execute them in the reverse order of their deferral.
 Think of it as going from *bottom to top* (only for the deferred functions).
 - The *arguments of the deferred functions are evaluated immediately* but not executed until the surrounding function returns.
 - `defer` statement is used to make sure some function is executed later for cleanup like when opening a file we defer the file close function.